ckormanyos/wide-decimal/README.md

 // Deactivate the disabling of dynamic memory for multithreaded PC work.
 //#define WIDE_DECIMAL_DISABLE_DYNAMIC_MEMORY_ALLOCATION
 ```

-See the examples directory as more use cases are being created.

 ## Quick start
 Easy application follows via a traditional C-style typedef or C++11 alias.